 Identifying a few key components can ensure that you are purchasing the home at the right price.
 Take into consideration age, amenities, necessary updates, and location.

-There are a great many options for house hunters to consider when purchasing a used mobile home.
+There are a great many options for house hunters to consider when searching used mobile homes for sale.
 The options include the type of home, as well as where it sits.
 Depending on how the home is associated with the land has an impact on finance options.

 Examples of Ways to Buy a Used Mobile Home

 - Purchase a home with the land it sits on

 - Buy the home on existing property that’s already owned

 - Purchase a mobile home on leased land (often this is done by buying a used mobile home in a park or manufactured home community)

 Like site-built homes, the value of a manufactured home is based to a great degree on how the home is built and maintained.
 The condition of a used mobile home is important not just to ensure you get the home you pay for, but also to understand how that home will hold up in the years to come.

 The longevity of your manufactured home depends on the proper working order of primary systems, like the mobile home roof, flooring, heating and cooling.
 For that reason, it’s important to have a thorough mobile home buyers checklist with you as you walk through a home and ask questions of the owner or seller.

 Look for Solid Footing